-How can employers make sure they do their duty now Working from Home is back?
+How can employers make sure they do appropriate home working risk assessment now Working from Home is back?

 New ‘work from home’ guidance comes into force for England this week, aligning with guidance in Wales, Northern Ireland and Scotland.
 That makes home working risk assessments important.